nats-io/nats-site/content/documentation/writing_applications/connecting.md

     parent = "Writing Applications"
 +++

-Most client libraries provide several ways to connect to the NATS server, gnatsd.
+Most client libraries provide several ways to connect to the NATS server.
 The server itself is identified by a standard URL with the `nats` protocol.
 Throughout these examples we will rely on a test server, provided by [nats.io](https://nats.io), at `nats://demo.nats.io:4222`, where `4222` is the default port for NATS.

 ### Connecting to a Specific Server